 People think inflation is one of the United States' worst problems (Pew Research Center, 2022, 2023).
 Why do people dislike inflation so much?
-One reason could be that prices rise faster than nominal wages when inflation is high, meaning real wages fall and workers become poorer (Shiller, 1997; Stantcheva, 2024; Afrouzi, Dietrich, Myrseth, Priftis, and Schoenle, 2024b).
+One reason could be that prices rise faster than nominal wages when inflation is high, meaning real wages fall and workers become poorer (Shiller, 1997; Stantcheva, 2024; Afrouzi et al., 2024a).
 A classic view, for instance from Fischer and Modigliani (1978) or Mankiw's (2020) textbook, suggests that this cost of inflation is small.
 The argument is that nominal wages generally keep up with prices after an inflationary shock.
 As a result, real wages do not persistently fall and workers do not suffer much.

 This paper argues that inflation imposes costs on workers beyond its impact on real wages.
 We start from the observation that employers do not automatically give workers raises when inflation is high.
 Instead, workers have to fight for these raises, which places them in conflict with employers.
-We propose a standard and tractable menu-cost style model that incorporates the role that costly conflict plays in determining wage growth.
+We propose a standard and tractable menu-cost style model that incorporates the key role that costly conflict plays in determining wage growth.
 We show that accounting for "conflict costs" meaningfully changes our understanding of the costs of inflation, both analytically and quantitatively.
 In this setting, what matters for workers' welfare is not how inflation impacts real wages, but rather how inflation would affect real wages if workers did not choose to engage in more conflict as inflation rises, a concept we term "wage erosion."
-Our framework delivers a direct mapping between conflict costs and the wages that workers would sacrifice to avoid conflict, which we measure from a survey of US workers to be 1.75% of their wages.
-Combining our model with these estimates, we find that conflict more than doubles the costs of inflation to workers relative to the costs of inflation implied by falling real wages alone.
+Our framework delivers a direct mapping between conflict costs and the wages that workers would sacrifice to avoid conflict, which we measure using a survey of US workers to be 1.75% of their wages.
+Combining our model with these estimates, we find that conflict more than doubles the costs of inflation to workers.
 We conclude that a "conflict cost" model is a tractable and quantitatively relevant way of understanding the welfare costs of inflation for workers.